SamVadidar/RGBT/FLIR_PP/README.md

 - FLIR_PP: The Sane Version
 - Train_Test_Split: 70% Train - 10% Dev./Val. - 20% Test by Default (can be changed by train_test_split func. in pp.py)
 - mini_Train_Test_Split: Small Version of the Split for Faster Development
+- Day and Night splitted set based on your choice (look at the last function in the pp.py script)

 ![Labeled RGB](https://github.com/SamVadidar/RGBT/blob/main/readmeFiles/FLIR_02743.jpg)